ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 	Change to check for App.fileInstanceCollection.deferred (A Server side traditional backbone fetch) on first load ever
 * fixed duplicate App.orgName in the config.js file to App.organizationsName since we use App.orgName elsewhere in the app
 * fixed the pagination issues in the history page

+* open to all facebook users
+	1. Hit Auth Filter
+		- if FB Auth
+			- if in db contine
+			- else add to db, add to an org called by there name